What is CalGETS?

 The Office of Problem Gambling (OPG), in partnership with UCLA Gambling Studies Program (UGSP), is currently recruiting licensed therapists to participate in the CalGETS program.

-To become an authorized provider in the CalGETS, therapists must attend state-funded training focusing on the treatment of problem and pathological gamblers.
-Training consists of four eight-hour training days, and will provide the opportunity to obtain up to 30 continuing education units (CEUs) for MFTs and LCSWs.
-Upcoming training dates are posted on our announcements page
+To become an authorized provider in the CalGETS, therapists must complete online state-funded training focusing on the treatment of problem and pathological gamblers.
+Training consists of prerequisite self-guided online material and live virtual classroom training with an instructor for 3 days, 4 hours each.
+The Phase I training will provide an opportunity to obtain up to 20 continuing education units (CEUs) for MFTs and LCSWs.
+Upcoming training dates are posted on our announcements page.

 Therapists who meet the criteria below must submit the CalGETS Registration Waiting List (PDF) to UGSP for admittance into the training.
-Due to limited space, admittance into the trainings will be on a first-come, first-served basis.
+There will be a limitation of participants for each live virtual classroom training session.
+Therefore, admittance into the trainings will be on a first-come, first-served basis.

 - Possess a licensed clinical degree, current and in good standing: Doctor of Medicine MD; Doctor of Psychology PsyD; Doctor of Psychology PhD; Doctor of Osteopathy DO; Marriage and Family Therapist MFT; or Licensed Clinical Social Worker LCSW.